ADACS-Australia/swinburne-rc-docs/docs/automation.md

 ## Packer
 [Packer](https://www.packer.io/){target="_blank"} is a software tool for building automated machine images.
 It encourages you to automate the creation and maintenance of pre-baked machine images you can launch instances from, which have all your required software packages pre-installed and pre-configured.
 OpenStack is just one of the many 'builders' Packer can interface with, and it also integrates natively with a number of configuration management system such as Ansible and Puppet.

-Packer uses a simple JSON template file and roughly follows these steps when run:
+Packer uses a simple JSON template file and roughly follows these steps when executed:

 1. Launches an instance from an existing image.
 2. Connects to the instance and runs a configuration management tool (or shell script) to install and configure software.